OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest

 \subsection{Merging Fragmented Anomaly Events}

 In the previous section, we introduced the operator interest curve for an individual continuous anomaly event.
-However, it is essential to recognize that the anomaly events in the detection results can be fragmented.
+However, it is essential to recognize that the prediction events can be fragmented.
 To address this issue, we propose a forward process for the online calculation of the operator interest curve, which is detailed in Algorithm \ref{al_1}.